DataDog/datadog-agent/docs/public/components/testing.md

 ### Testing lifecycle hooks

-There are going to be times in which our component uses [Fx lifecycle](fx.md#lifecycle) to add hooks.
+Sometimes a component uses [Fx lifecycle](fx.md#lifecycle) to add hooks.
 It is a good practice to test the hooks as well.

-For this example let's imagine our component wants to add some hooks into the app lifecycle.
-I will omit some code for simplicity
+For this example, imagine a component wants to add some hooks into the app lifecycle.
+Some code is omitted for simplicity:

 === ":octicons-file-code-16: comp/someomponent/impl/component.go"
     ```go